oobenland/lib-event-test/README.md

 # lib-event-test

-Test framework to assert events using Kafka and Spring-Boot
+Testing framework to assert events using Kafka and Spring-Boot

 # Install